joaoeira/RoamJsPlugins/roam-zenith-js/README.md

 * __Main Page Resize__: On Mouse Press, drag the right side of the page
 * __Side Page Resize__: Hold down Shift + Mouse Press, drag the right side of the Side Page
 * __Side Page Reorder__: On Mouse Press, drag from the center of page to desired reorder location.
+* __Multi Select__: Hold down Control + Mouse Press on the pages you want, then drag to desired reorder location.